SAP-samples/btp-kyma-multitenant-extension/documentation/discover/prerequisites/README.md

-# Make Sure the Prerequisites are Fulfilled
+# Make Sure the Prerequisites Are Fulfilled

-To execute all the necessary steps of the tutorial, you will need the following systems, services and tools available:
+To execute all the necessary steps of the tutorial, you will need the following systems, services, and tools available:

 ## Systems & Services

-* SAP S/4HANA Cloud system or you can use our mock server
+* SAP S/4HANA Cloud system or you can use our mock server.
 * Global account in SAP Business Technology Platform (SAP BTP)
   * Kyma runtime enabled
-  * SAP HANA Cloud
+  * SAP HANA Cloud service
   * Destination service

 ## Tools